material-motion/material-motion/README.md

 This book will evolve over time.
 Please start discussions by leaving comments in-line or by [filing issues](https://github.com/material-motion/material-motion-starmap/issues/) on the GitHub repository.

+Please read the chapter on Contributing to learn how to contribute to this book.

 ## Implementations

 This book explores ideas that may or may not exist on a given platform or for a given language.